boehm-e/InnovNode/README.md

 ```

 every module has a 'phrase.json', this contains examples sentenses that can call the module.
-Thanks to the deep learning module we are using (natural), we are able to identify the wrong module with a given sentense even if this sentense is not in our phrase.json
+Thanks to the deep learning module we are using (natural), we are able to identify the right module with a given sentense even if this sentense is not in our phrase.json
 in this example, if we say "whate are the times news" Gustave will understand and the intent module will return "news" ('news-times'.split('-')[0]).
 The `second part of the label` (times) will be sent to the `start` function of the module "news/news.js".